2BrainsProjects/PS/code/jvm/README.md

 The domain package contains all the core entities of the game, such as:
 * [User](./src/main/kotlin/pt/isel/daw/gomoku/domain/user/User.kt), which represents a user of the system;
-* [Game](./src/main/kotlin/pt/isel/daw/gomoku/domain/game/Game.kt), which represents a game of Gomoku;
-* [Lobby](./src/main/kotlin/pt/isel/daw/gomoku/domain/lobby/Lobby.kt), which represents a lobby, that contains the users that are waiting to join a game;
-* [Board](./src/main/kotlin/pt/isel/daw/gomoku/domain/game/Board.kt), which represents the board of a game;

 This package also contains the specific custom exceptions that are thrown by the application.